 The Heart Rhythm Society (the Society or HRS) is committed to upholding the highest ethical values and encouraging professional and principled behavior by its staff and volunteers.
 As part of commitment to transparency and accountability, and to attain the highest standards of excellence, HRS requires disclosure of relationships to maintain independence, objectivity, and scientific rigor in all activities.

-HRS maintains a Code of Ethics and Professionalism, an Ethics Committee, and a CME Compliance Subcommittee of the Education Committee that oversee implementation of the CME Disclosure Policy and the Conflict of Interest (COI) Resolution policy to safeguard the credibility and reputation of the Society.
+HRS maintains a Code of Ethics and Professionalism, an Ethics Committee, the Accreditation & Assessment Committee (under the Education Council) that oversee implementation of the ACE Disclosure Policy and the Conflict of Interest (COI) Resolution policy to safeguard the credibility and reputation of the Society.

-HRS is committed to the provision of Continuing Medical Education (CME) that is balanced, objective, and evidence based.
-HRS adheres to the Standards for Commercial Support (SCS) of the Accreditation Council for Continuing Medical Education (ACCME)1 which require that those individuals in a position to control the content of an educational activity (including, but not limited to, planners, faculty, authors, committee members, content reviewers, editors, and staff) disclose all relevant* financial relationships (for self and for spouse/partner) with an ACCME-defined commercial interest** within the 24 months prior to the disclosure.
+HRS is committed to the provision of Accredited Continuing Education (ACE, formerly known as Continuing Medical Education (CME)) that is balanced, objective, and evidence based.
+HRS adheres to the Standards for Integrity and Independence in Accredited Continuing Education of the Accreditation Council for Continuing Medical Education (ACCME)1 which require that those individuals in a position to control the content of an educational activity (including, but not limited to, planners, faculty, authors, committee members, content reviewers, editors, and staff) disclose all financial relationships with an ACCME-defined ineligible company* within the 24 months prior to the disclosure.

-Any individual who fails to disclose financial relationships will be disqualified from participating in HRS CME certified activities.
+Any individual who fails to disclose financial relationships will be disqualified from participating in HRS ACE certified activities.

-Owners and employees of ACCME-defined commercial interests may have no role in the planning or implementation of CME activities without a special written exception from the HRS Chief Learning Officer that will be granted only in specific circumstances that meet ACCME requirements.
+Owners and employees of ACCME-defined ineligible companies may have no role in the planning or implementation of ACE activities without a special written exception from the HRS Chief Learning Officer that will be granted only in specific circumstances that meet ACCME requirements.